Funder: Heritage Lottery

 And revived it was!
 Inspired by recollections of the fascination with outer space, children in Haringey found themselves taking off for distant galaxies in their self-built cardboard space rocket; Islington kids had a splash turning their street into a temporary river; and the teddy bears came out to play in Waltham Forest.

-Read more about how we did it here and take a look at the case studies and resources available for download below.
+Take a look at the case studies and resources available for download below.

 For more information about the project, please email project worker Catherine Togut or call 0203 384 8510.